stephenrbrownnb/Java-Password-Generator/README.md

 ## Usage
 To start the process click on the "Generate Password" button which will guide you through several prompts to define your required password.
-As stated in the prompts Ok means yes and cancel means no.
+As stated in the prompts Ok means yes and cancel means no.  Site can be found at https://stephenrbrownnb.github.io/Java-Password-Generator/

 ![screenshot](screenshot.JPG)